 Sometimes career inspiration strikes in strange places — even a hospital bed.

 Owen Lewer ’20 suffered a seizure at age 9.
 After a series of tests, doctors discovered a benign tumor on the right side of his brain.
-The family lived within an hour’s drive of the renowned Mayo Clinic in Rochester, Minnesota.
-Surgeons there successfully removed the mass.
-From that point onward, Owen had a strong idea of what he wanted to do in life.

 “My doctors and surgeons were outstanding and made me want to do the same thing for someone else,” he wrote in a thank you letter to Carthage trustees after being awarded a Hay Scholarship covering 75 percent of tuition.

 Throughout high school, he met roadblocks as he tried to dive deeper into the field of biology.
 His school offered no advanced programs, so he lined up an independent study in anatomy and physiology and participated in Science Olympiad.

 Carthage stood out in Owen’s college search, offering what he considers the best preparation for medical school.
 Rather than funneling pre-health students into specific tracks, Carthage exposes them to a cross-section of the basic sciences and laboratory skills to maximize their adaptability.